-- A. Release of Application - The chair of the SAIF Commission (SAIFC) is responsible for submitting the application to receive funding from the SAIF to the Office of the Assemblies by the second regularly scheduled Student Assembly meeting. - ii.
+- i.
+The chair of the SAIF Commission (SAIFC) is responsible for submitting the application to receive funding from the SAIF to the Office of the Assemblies by the second regularly scheduled Student Assembly meeting. - ii.
 The Office of the Assemblies shall make the application provided by the chair of the SAIFC available to all eligible applicants by the third regularly scheduled Student Assembly meeting, or one week following the meeting with the SAIF Chair, whichever is sooner. - iii.
-The chair of the SAIFC shall create a publicity plan, in conjunction with the Executive Board of the Student Assembly, detailing how the Assembly will make all students aware of the SAIFC.
-This plan shall be approved by the Executive Board by the second regularly scheduled Student Assembly meeting of the Fall semester. - iv.
+The chair of the SAIFC shall create a publicity plan, in conjunction with the Executive Committee of the Student Assembly, detailing how the SA will make all students aware of the SAIFC.
+This plan shall be approved by the Executive Committee by the second regularly scheduled Student Assembly meeting of the Fall semester. - iv.
 The chair of the SAIFC is responsible for releasing a timeline by the third regularly scheduled Student Assembly meeting of the Student Assembly each semester consisting of the deadline for applications, when those applications will be reviewed by the SAIFC, and when those funding awards will be announced. - v.
-The chair of the SAIFC may choose to hold additional SAIFC meetings to evaluate all received applications that have not yet been reviewed in addition to the dates released in the timeline on the first day of each semester.
+The chair of the SAIFC may choose to hold additional SAIFC meetings to evaluate all received applications that have not yet been reviewed in addition to the dates released in the timeline on the first day of each semester. - Charter of the Cornell University Student Assembly as Amended February 29, 2024 Page 27 of 28